EsmaNErdem/capstone2/README.md

 - **ReviewLikes:** Forms a many-to-many relationship between users and reviews, showing which users liked which reviews.

 - **Followers:** Captures the follower-followee relationship between users, indicating who follows whom.

+## Further Study and Future Enhancements

+The Book Chat App has a strong foundation, but there's always room for improvement and new features.
+Consider exploring the following ideas to enhance the app and provide an even better experience for users:

+1. **User-Created Bookshelves:**
+   Allow users to create personalized bookshelves to curate and organize their favorite books.
+Implement features such as adding, removing, and categorizing books within these user-defined bookshelves.

+2. **Chat System for Users:**
+   Introduce a real-time chat system that enables users to communicate with each other.
+This feature can enhance the sense of community within the app, fostering discussions, recommendations, and social interactions among book enthusiasts.

+3. **User Profile Image Upload:**
+   Enhance user profiles by enabling image uploads.
+Allow users to personalize their profiles by uploading custom profile images, adding a visual touch to their presence on the platform.

+4. **Book Recommendation System:**
+   Implement a recommendation system by incorporating machine learning models.
+Analyze user preferences, reading history, and likes to provide personalized book recommendations.
+This can significantly improve the user experience and engagement.

+6. **Notifications and Activity Feed:**
+   Keep users informed about relevant activities by implementing a notification system and an activity feed.
+Notify users about new followers, likes on their reviews, or updates within their bookshelves.